 REPRESENTATIVE RESULTS:

 The use of cyclodextrin saturated with cholesterol as a means for enriching tissues and cells with cholesterol is well established.
 Here, we first demonstrate the application of this widely used approach for enriching rat cerebral arteries with cholesterol using MCD saturated with cholesterol.
 Figure 1A shows an example of an imaged cerebral artery smooth muscle layer and demonstrates the concentration-dependent increase in filipin-associated fluorescence obtained upon tissue enrichment with increasing concentrations of cholesterol ranging from 6.25M–6.25 mM for 1 h.
 Corresponding quantification of the imaging data is depicted in Figure 1B.
-Notably, 3 h subsequent to the treatment with the MCD:cholesterol complex, cholesterol levels decreased by ~50% compared to their level immediately after the enrichment.
+Notably, the increase in cholesterol levels 2 h after the 1 hr incubation period was ~50% of the increase observed immediately after the treatment with the MCD:cholesterol complex.
 As Figure 1C demonstrates for the sample treated with 0.625 mM cholesterol for 1 h, functional studies using the treated tissues need to be carried out as soon as possible after cholesterol enrichment is completed.
-Furthermore, while a 1 h incubation time is commonly used to enrich tissues and cells with cholesterol using this approach, 10 min of incubation is usually sufficient to achieve a statistically significant increase in cerebral artery cholesterol content as determined by a cholesterol oxidase-based biochemical assay, as depicted in Figure 1D.
-The increase remained at the same level when the incubation time was increased to 60 min (Figure 1D).
+Furthermore, while a 1 h incubation time is commonly used to enrich tissues and cells with cholesterol using this approach, 5 min of incubation is usually sufficient to achieve a statistically significant increase in cerebral artery cholesterol content as determined by a cholesterol oxidase-based biochemical assay, as depicted in Figure 1D.
+The increase in cholesterol content remained at the same level when the incubation time was increased to 60 min (Figure 1D).

 The effectiveness of cholesterol-enriched liposomes as a means to enrich Xenopus oocytes with cholesterol is demonstrated in Figure 2A–C. While no significant change was observed in cholesterol levels in control phospholipid-based dispersions lacking cholesterol (Figure 2A), cholesterol levels increased significantly after only 5 min of treatment with the phospholipid-based dispersions that included cholesterol, and remained at the same level when the incubation time was increased to 60 min (Figure 2B).
 A similar effect was observed in two different batches of oocytes that were obtained from two frogs.
 Notably, however, both the initial levels of cholesterol and the change in cholesterol content varied among the two batches: in batch 1, the initial concentration of cholesterol was 64 g of cholesterol per mg of protein, whereas the initial concentration in batch 2 was 45 g of cholesterol per mg of protein, which is ~70% of the initial levels of cholesterol in batch 1.
 Subsequent to a 60 min treatment, the concentration of cholesterol in batch 1 was 124 g of cholesterol per mg of protein, whereas in batch 2 it was 67 g of cholesterol per mg of protein.
 Thus, whereas the concentration of cholesterol increased by over ~90% in batch 1, it increased by ~50% in batch 2.
 Nevertheless, the substantial increase in cholesterol levels in both batches provides the means to investigate the effect of an increase in cholesterol levels on the function of proteins expressed in this heterologous expression system.
 Furthermore, the phospholipid-based dispersion approach for enriching Xenopus oocytes with cholesterol seems to be more effective than the application of cyclodextrin saturated with cholesterol as done in tissues and cells.
 As Figure 3 demonstrates, application of cyclodextrin-cholesterol complexes to enrich oocytes using 5mM cyclodextrin resulted in an average of only ~25% increase in cholesterol levels.